rdmullett/voron_serial_plate/README.md

 # voron_serial_plate
 This is a serial plate creator for Voron machines.
-This is being used in an upcoming Reddit bot, which will automatically provide serial plates for all users that get a serial number for their printer.
+This is used as part of the backend by the voron_nameplate_bot on the /r/voroncorexy subreddit in order to automatically provide serial plates for all users that get a serial number for their printer.
 Details on that project can be found here:

 [voron nameplate bot](https://github.com/rdmullett/voron_nameplate_bot)

 ![VoronSerialPlate](https://raw.githubusercontent.com/rdmullett/voron_serial_plate/main/Voron_Serial_Plate.jpg)

-At the present moment it does not support lengthened serial numbers, so the project will need to be updated to allow serials that are longer in the future.

-Additionally, this currently only has the larger clip variant for the back.
-Other sizes will be added in the future so that it can be used on a side panel if desired.
+The project currently provides nameplates which fit on 2020 extrusion for all printers except for the V0, which has a plate that should fit 1515 extrusion.

 The customizer allows you to choose if you want a logo, and the text should allow you to input your own Serial number.